kennyrukoro/alu-AirBnB_clone/README.md

 ## Storage

 The project uses a file-based storage system that:
-- Serializes objects to JSON format
+- Serializes objects to JSON format.
-- Saves data to a file (`file.json`)
+- Saves data to a file (`file.json`).
-- Reloads data when the program starts
+- Reloads data when the program starts.
 - Maintains object relationships and integrity

 ## Testing